Shivaram-9/404-Page/README.md

 **Customization**

 •	**Background Image:** The background image is set via URL in the CSS file.
-You can change this URL to use a different background image by modifying the .four_zero_four_bg class in style.css.
+You can change this URL to use a different background image by modifying the bg in style.css.

 •	**Text Content:** Modify the text content directly in the index.html file if you want to customize the error message or call-to-action text.